scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 succeed; most fail to gain wide adoption or reach sustainability.
 :cite:`schweik2012internet`
-In addition to these general difficulties, scientific software suffers from the fac that researchers, who are often required to write and modify software, do not have formal training in software development.
+In addition to these general difficulties, scientific software suffers from the fact that researchers, who are often required to write and modify software, do not have formal training in software development.
 As a result, scientific software is often hampered by technical debt.
 These problems are mitigated by national